George Rogers (American football): Drug arrests

 Following his rookie season with the Saints, Rogers testified to a federal grand jury during an investigation into trafficking by another Saints player, that he along with other teammates had purchased and used cocaine during his rookie season with the Saints in 1981.
 He claimed to have spent more than $10,000 on cocaine during the season.
 He checked himself into a drug treatment center for cocaine addiction in 1982.
 Rogers claimed after a clean urine test in July 1982 while still in rehab, that he had stopped using the drug.
 In April 1990, George Rogers was arrested along with two other men in Columbia, South Carolina.
 All three were charged with possession with intent to distribute cocaine and possession of marijuana.
 All were released after posting $5,000 bonds.
 Since then, he appears to have overcome those problems and works at his alma mater in public relations and fund-raising and speaks out against the drug culture.

 Other honors

 In 1992, Rogers was named to the All-Century Team at University of South Carolina.
-He is a member of the University of South Carolina Athletic Hall of Fame, South Carolina Football Hall of Fame, the Georgia Sports Hall of Fame, the College Football Hall of Fame, and the New Orleans Saints Hall of Fame.
+He is a member of the University of South Carolina Athletic Hall of Fame, the South Carolina Athletic Hall of Fame, the South Carolina Football Hall of Fame, the Georgia Sports Hall of Fame, the College Football Hall of Fame, and the New Orleans Saints Hall of Fame.

 The road that runs along the north end of Williams-Brice Stadium was renamed in his honor and is now known as George Rogers Boulevard.
 A statue of Rogers was erected on the boulevard in 2015.

 On December 14, 2017, Rogers had another road named after him (George Rogers Avenue) in his hometown of Duluth, Georgia.